 - Critical illness cover – works a bit like life insurance but provides a tax-free payment if you’re diagnosed with a serious illness like cancer, heart attack or stroke that’s covered by your policy.
 This can help you pay bills like your mortgage, allowing you to focus on your recovery while you undergo treatment.

 It might be something you haven’t considered yet but having a will in place is important too.
-A will can provide financial security for your family if you pass away.
-It states who you want to receive your money, property and belongings – it also allows you to provide for your partner if you’re unmarried, appoints guardians for your children under 18 and sets out the age your beneficiaries can inherit.
+A will can provide financial security for your family if you pass away by setting out who you want to receive your money, property and belongings.
+It also allows you to provide for your partner if you’re unmarried, appoints guardians for your children under 18 and sets out the age your beneficiaries can inherit any money or other assets.

 We’ve spoken about how to try to save money when starting and raising a family – but it’s still important to save towards your retirement.

 Even though saving could be hard for you just now with juggling all your expenses, trying to put something small away each month is a positive contribution.
-There’s a few things you can consider to try save more – this is not guidance or advice.
+There are a few things you can consider to try to save more.
+This is not guidance or advice –speak to a regulated financial adviser for personalised guidance based on your circumstances.

 - Set yourself achievable goals and work towards them.
 Each time you reach a small milestone, take time to recognise how good it feels to keep you motivated.

-- Look at your current workplace pension contributions – could you afford to make changes to this amount?
-Perhaps it’s something you review every year even if it’s just by a small amount.
-If you’re on maternity leave your employer should keep contributing to your workplace pension.
+- Look at your current workplace pension contributions – are they at the right level for what you need?
+Perhaps it’s something you review every year.
+If you’re on maternity leave, your employer should keep contributing to your workplace pension.

 - You may be able to claim extra tax relief if you pay higher than the basic rate of tax.
 You can claim this by contacting your local tax office and getting your tax code adjusted or claim the extra tax relief at the end of each tax year through self-assessment.

-- Investing might be an option you wish to consider to help your money grow over time, but you should speak to a financial adviser before making any decisions.
+- Investing might be an option you wish to consider but you should speak to a financial adviser before making any decisions.

 Even though this may seem like a lot to consider – taking it step by step, reviewing, planning and some forward thinking could help you be more prepared to future proofing your family finances.